appfigures/leaf.js/README.md

 ## Using globals

-The session.globals object lets directives share values, and for modules to communicate.
+The `session.globals` object lets directives share values, and for modules to communicate.

-	function (session) {
+	function module (session) {
 		// The globals object is shared by everyone
 		// so we namespace our variables to be good
 		// citizens.